Skip to content

 Notifications

 Avo Notifications is an in-app notification system for your Avo admin panel.
-It lets you send targeted or global notifications to your admin users, complete with action buttons, severity levels, and optional real-time delivery via ActionCable.
+It lets you send notifications to one user, several users, or everyone, complete with action buttons, severity levels, and optional real-time delivery via ActionCable.

-Notifications appear in a bell icon dropdown in the navbar and can also be browsed through a full Avo resource page with scopes, filters, and bulk actions.
+Notifications appear in a bell icon dropdown in the navbar and can also be browsed through a full Avo resource page with scopes and bulk actions.

 Requirements